euphoriatek/Bettergram-iOS/README.md

    `config.h` contains next 2 lines:

    ```
-   #define SETUP_API_ID(apiId) apiId = 17349;
+   #define SETUP_API_ID(apiId) apiId = ...;
-   #define SETUP_API_HASH(apiHash) apiHash = @"344583e45741c457fe1862106095a5eb";
+   #define SETUP_API_HASH(apiHash) apiHash = @"...";
    ```

-4. Open `Telegram.xcworkspace` file in Xcode.
-Choose any Simulator, for example, iPhone 8 (but not a real iOS device connected to Mac).
-Build the project.

-5. Create Debug and Release configurations for SSignalKit
+3. Create Debug and Release configurations for SSignalKit (this's a submodule we can't push it)

-6. Change Signing Automatically & Team None for SSignalKit and MtProtoKit (this both are submodules so you're we can't push it)
+4. To build the project for a real device or to archive change Signing Automatically & Team None for SSignalKit and MtProtoKit (these are submodules so we can't push it)